 Seeking gratitude and thankfulness will help you appreciate what you have.
 I love the memes that remind me: “I’m not STUCK at HOME, but I AM SAFE AT HOME.”
 That statement reinforces to me that I have options and opportunities where others may not.
 Make a list of everything that you are thankful for or list five things at the end of each day.

 I can now see why kids say, “I’m Bored!”
-But I’ve learned that boredom is neither a fact or fiction, but rather, a choice of my perspective.
+But I’m learning that boredom in quarantine is neither a fact or fiction, but rather, a choice of my perspective.